Although there is usually a little pain and bleeding, recovery after an uncomplicated abortion happens fairly quickly for most women.

 Most women will be fit and well enough to return to normal activities within a day or two.
 Our best advice is to rest until you feel able to return to your normal routine.

-You should avoid having sex for one week.
+Once you feel sufficiently recovered from the abortion you can return to having sex.
 You can get pregnant almost immediately following an abortion, so it’s important to use contraception if you do not want to get pregnant.

 It is best not to travel within 24 hours of treatment.
 If you must travel just make sure you know how to access emergency services at your destination in case of a complication.
 Please be aware that, if you are having the abortion pill up to 10 weeks and choose to travel soon after taking the second medication (misoprostol), you may start to have cramps and bleed heavily whilst you are travelling.